-encoding, packetization, (transmission, propagation, switching/routing, receiving,)+ dejittering, decoding, playing
+encoding, packetization, (transmission, propagation, switching/routing, receiving,)+ dejittering, decoding, playing the delay impairment has roughly two linear behaviors, thus

 To hide the jitter we generally use playout buffer only in the final receiver.
-Note: This playout buffer adds additional delay in order to hide the delay variations (this is called: delayed playback), playback delay > delay variance
+Note: This playout buffer adds additional delay in order to hide the delay variations (this is called: delayed playback), playback delay > delay variance for delays less than 177ms conversation is very natural, while above this it become more strained (eventually breaking down ⇒ simplex)

-There are very nice studies of the effects of delay on peceived voice quality, see R. G. Cole and J. H. Rosenbluth, "Voice over IP Performance Monitoring" [11].
+There are very nice studies of the effects of delay on peceived voice quality, see R. G. Cole and J. H. Rosenbluth, "Voice over IP Performance Monitoring" [17].